ChuckJonas/ts-force/README.md

 Rest.query<Account>(Account, 'SELECT Id FROM Account');
 ```

-** Note: we have to specify the account as a generic and pass the type into the first aguement because we use Object.Assign to make the returned json instances implement `SObjectClient`.
+** Note: we have to specify the account as a generic and pass the type into the first aguement because we use Object.Assign to make the returned json instances implement `RestObject`.

 ### updating records

-Each DML opporation is provided through the `SObjectClient` base class your concrete SObject classes extend.
+Each DML opporation is provided through the `RestObject` base class your concrete SObject classes extend.

 ```typescript
 let acc = new Account();